 - Great gift for ages 3 to 8: The Melissa & Doug Wooden Building Blocks Set makes a great gift for kids ages 3 to 8 years; Add the Melissa & Doug Wooden Latches Board to round out the hands on play experience

-- The gold standard in childhood play: for more than 30 years, Melissa & Doug has created beautifully designed imagination- and creativity-sparking products that NBC news called “the gold standard in early childhood play.”
+- The gold standard in childhood play: for more than 30 years, Melissa & Doug have created beautifully designed imagination- and creativity-sparking products that NBC news called “the gold standard in early childhood play.”

 Another good option you might think about considering is this 100 piece wooden block set.
 It’s made by Melissa & Doug again, so you can be sure that it’s of a decent quality.

 In this 100 piece set, you’re going to get 4 different colors.
 This can be extremely useful for help kids separate them out.
 As well as this, the shapes are all different (9 are 9 different shapes) which will be good for them to develop their problem solving abilities.
 Plus, it can get them away from the screen for a few hours at least!

 A set like this one can be fantastic for helping a child improve their motor skills, as well as giving them the chance to build.
 Like all Melissa and Doug blocks, they are made to a decent standard & quality.
 However, they are still light enough for a child to be able to carry many of them at the same time.
 This set would probably suit toddlers all the way through to 7 or 8 years old.

 - SKILL DEVELOPMENT: Math skills (one-to-one correspondence, counting to 100, skip counting, Comparison, Making 10, Nonstandardized measurements, Grouping, Addition, Subtraction, Graphing), Color identification, Shape identification, Patterning, Matching, Fine motor skills, Eye-hand coordination, Motor planning